SatyamDevGenie/BlogoSphere/README.md

-[# E-Commerce API Documentation
+[# Blog Applicaion Documentation

-Welcome to the E-Commerce API!
-This API provides endpoints to manage categories, products, user authentication, and shopping cart functionalities for an e-commerce platform.
+Create a simple blog application that allows users to create, read, update, and delete (CRUD) blog posts.
+The application should have a RESTful API built using Node.js and Express.js, and a frontend built using React.

 ## Features

 - User registration and login with JWT authentication
-- Get list of categories and products
+- Get list of latest blogs and trending blogs
-- Add products to the shopping cart
+- Add blogs
-- Place an order
+- Update blogs
-- View order history
+- Delete blogs
-- View order details
+- All blogs

 ## Prerequisites